 Base Layers:

 More of the merino wool, and my love of Smartwool!
 I’ve purchased, packed, and worn several Smartwool base layer items over several trips ranging from sweltering Costa Rica to Iceland in January.
-The lighter weight Smartwool Merino 150 Base Layer top provides lightweight insulation while the heavier Smartwool Merino 250 Base Layer provides a solid base for those much colder days.
+The lighter weight Smartwool Classic All-Season Base Layer (formerly the 150 weight base layer) top provides lightweight insulation while the heavier Smartwool Classic Thermal Base Layer (formerly the 250 weight base layer) provides a solid base for those much colder days.
 The ones I’ve purchased have been the perfect pieces to layer on a hike or wear out to a casual dinner in town.
-My favorite might be the Smartwool NTS 250 Zip Top since the quarter-zip design allows for greater venting and temperature control.
+My favorite might be the Smartwool Classic Thermal 1/4 Zip Top since the quarter-zip design allows for greater venting and temperature control.

 The fact that they’re so versatile and can be worn a couple times between washing (thank you, naturally antimicrobial and odor-resistant merino wool) makes them perfect for your next trip!
-They’re not cheap, but we’ve found them to be worth the investment as we still use pieces we bought back in 2016.
+They’re not cheap, but I’ve found them to be worth the investment as I still wear pieces I bought back in 2016.

 Hiking Pants: